 Lt.
 Karrin Murphy of the Dresden Files is possibly this trope's Patron Saint.
-Given the series, that could be literal.
-Especially since she's now a Knight of the Cross.
+(Given the series, that could be literal — especially since she's almost certainly at the top of the very short list of candidates to become a new Knight of the Cross.)
 She wades into battlefields and underground lairs of the things that go bump in the dark, armed with only a gun, a badge, and five feet and pounds of Badass Adorable.
 Despite that, she's covered Harry's back with surprising success, doubly so for a muggle.
-She even gets her own chance at narrating in Aftermath.
+She even gets her own chance at narrating in Aftermath''.
 She's much more matter-of-fact and practical about it than Harry.

 Her narration notes that she can make instinctive snapshots.
 But only because of hours and hours and hours of practice down at the range.